codecarrotlabs/blog.codecarrot.net/_posts/tips/seo/2017-10-06-light-blog-traffic-no-one-visits-site.md

 title: Light blog traffic?
 Why no one visits your site and what to do about it
 date: 2017-10-06 19:01:10
 categories: tips
-tags: blog traffic website-speed visitors website site seo
+tags: tips blog traffic website-speed visitors website site seo
 description: You put so much time and energy into your blog, but what happens when no one reads it?
 Here's how to boost blog traffic and gain new readers.
 image: man-sitting-alone-in-stadium.jpg
 ---